alaz/camel-pubsub/README.md

 ## Bug report

-The bug report is [here](https://issues.apache.org/jira/browse/CAMEL-7302) Camel team will not fix it, this is the behavior by design.
+The bug report is [here](https://issues.apache.org/jira/browse/CAMEL-7302).

+The Camel team will not fix it, they claimed this behavior is "as designed".

 # Workarounds

-## threads(1)
+## threads(1) – NO

 You would probably want to make execution sequential: